Raik176/cpp-dw-api/README.md

 # cpp-dw-api
-A cpp api for discord webhooks\n
+A cpp api for discord webhooks
 Requires cpr.